HeribertoLopez/heribertolopez.github.io/_portfolio/Alzheimer-Classification.md

 <figure>
     <div style="text-align: center;">
     <a href="/images/3dplot.png"> <img src="/images/3dplot.png"></a>
     <ficaption> Cluster results for K=3.
-Clusters are split at ADL \\(\approx 0.7\\) and MMSE \\(\approx 1\\). </ficaption>
+Clusters are split at ADL approximately 0.7 and MMSE approximately 1. </ficaption>
     </div>
 </figure>

 ## Results

 Our analysis results demonstrate that Gradient Boosting yields the highest TPR, while Logistic Regression yields the lowest.
-The Decision Tree using cognitive and functional assessment scores reached \\(\approx 91%\\) accuracy.
+The Decision Tree using cognitive and functional assessment scores reached \\(\approx 91\% \\) accuracy.
 In identifying the three stages of Alzheimer's, the iterations converged to form three clusters, separated by average ADL and MMSE values.
 Notably, cluster 0 included patients with above-average ADL, suggesting greater independence and mild severity.
 In contrast, the other two clusters with both below-average ADL and at least one below-average test score indicate greater impairment.

 ## Conclusion

-Predicting Alzheimer's diagnosis using demographic details, lifestyle factors, and medical history is feasible, with Random Forest achieving \\(\approx 83%\\) accuracy and Logistic Regression \\(\approx 77%\\).
-Gradient Descent/Boosting further improved model performance, resulting in \\(\approx 85%\\) accuracy alongside \\(\approx 93%\\) score, indicating a stronger differentiation between positive and negative cases.
-Classifying patients into different stages of cognitive impairment using cognitive and functional assessment scores proved effective, with a Decision Tree model achieving \\(\approx 91%\\) accuracy.
+Predicting Alzheimer's diagnosis using demographic details, lifestyle factors, and medical history is feasible, with Random Forest achieving \\(\approx 83\% \\) accuracy and Logistic Regression \\(\approx 77 \% \\).
+Gradient Descent/Boosting further improved model performance, resulting in \\(\approx 85\% \\) accuracy alongside \\(\approx 93\% \\) score, indicating a stronger differentiation between positive and negative cases.
+Classifying patients into different stages of cognitive impairment using cognitive and functional assessment scores proved effective, with a Decision Tree model achieving \\(\approx 91\% \\) accuracy.
 Future work could integrate additional data sources such as genetics and deep learning techniques to enhance diagnostic accuracy and classification of Alzheimer's severity.

 ## References
 *Alzheimer’s and Dementia.* Alzheimer’s Association, 2024.
 Available: [alz.org](www.alz.org/alzheimer_s_dementia).